 The Texas Education Code (TEC) §29.906 states that the State Board of Education (SBOE) shall integrate positive character traits and personal skills into the essential knowledge and skills adopted for kindergarten through grade 12, as appropriate.
 The law further states that the following positive character traits and personal skills must be included in instruction:

 - Trustworthiness, including honesty, reliability, punctuality, and loyalty

 - Respect and courtesy

-- Responsibility, including accountability, diligence, perseverance, and self-control
+- Responsibility, including accountability, diligence, perseverance, self-management skills, and self-control

 - Fairness, including justice and freedom from prejudice

-- Caring, including kindness, empathy, compassion, consideration, patience, generosity, and charity
+- Caring, including kindness, empathy, compassion, consideration, patience, generosity, charity, and interpersonal skills

-- Good citizenship, including patriotism, concern for the common good and the community, and respect for authority and the law
+- Good citizenship, including patriotism, concern for the common good and the community, responsible decision-making skills, and respect for authority and the law

 - School pride